Wallet Types: Mobile vs Hardware

 How the Tangem Mobile Wallet works

-The Mobile Wallet lives inside the Tangem app on your smartphone.
+The Mobile Wallet lives entirely inside the Tangem app on your smartphone.
+No physical device is required.
 It leverages your phone’s built-in secure environment.

 When you create a Mobile Wallet, the app generates cryptographic entropy and encrypts all sensitive wallet data using the phone's built-in secure hardware — Secure Enclave on iOS or StrongBox on Android.